Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 Note: generic L293D shields vary.
 This code assumes M1_DIR on D12 and M1_PWM on D3.
 If your shield uses different pins, update the defines.
+Errors I made - used the pins on the arduino that the motor shield was dependent on.
 ```cpp
 // Test Motor at M1 on L293D Shield
 int M1_DIR = 12;  // Direction pin for M1 (check your shield!)